NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFConnectForCloudAPI.rst

 nRF Connect for Cloud API
 #########################

-You can enable the :ref:`cell geolocation lookup <app-cellgeolocation>` for the application using `nRF Connect for Cloud's geolocation API <https://api.nrfcloud.com/v1/#operation/GetSingleCellLocation>`_  in your deployment.
+You can enable the :ref:`cell geolocation lookup <app-cellgeolocation>` for the application using the `nRF Connect for Cloud's geolocation API <https://api.nrfcloud.com/v1/#operation/GetSingleCellLocation>`_  in your deployment.

 Creating an API device
 **********************